rancher/api-spec/README.md

 The read operation allows a client to get a single resource.
 Read operations MUST NOT incur side effects.

 ### Root Level ###
-GETting the base URL of a service SHOULD return a collection of API version resources.
+GETting the base URL of a service SHOULD return a collection of <code>apiVersion</code> resources.
 It SHOULD include a link to the <code>latest:</code> stable version of the API.

 Versions that are not the latest MAY have a <code>deprecated: true</code> flag to indicate support for this version will be removed in the near future.